apache/mesos/docs/networking-for-mesos-managed-containers.md

 ## Address Discovery

 The NetworkInfo message allows frameworks to request IP address(es) to be assigned at task launch time on the Mesos agent.
-After opting in to network isolation for a given executor’s container in this way, frameworks will need to know what address(es) were ultimately assigned in order to perform health checks, or any other out-of-band communication.
+After opting in to network isolation for a given executor's container in this way, frameworks will need to know what address(es) were ultimately assigned in order to perform health checks, or any other out-of-band communication.